mattchupek/SQL-Portfolio/README.md

 # SQL
 SQL Portfolio

 Welcome to my SQL portfolio!
-This code repository contains examples of SQL I've written like multi-table joins, creating tables, aggregates, subqueries and so much more!.
+This code repository contains examples of SQL I've written.
+Some exxamples you'll see include creating tables, multi-table joins, aggregates, subqueries and much more!.
 Feel free to take a look and reach out if you have any questions: mattchupek@gmail.com